thephoeron/LLTHW/book/preface-part-two.md

 ### Spotting Differences

 The natural extension to the first two skills is the ability to spot differences.
-With careful reading, typing, and attention to detail, you will also be training your brain to highlight subtle differences, so that when you make a mistake, you notice, and can correct it immediately.
+With careful reading, typing, and attention to detail, you will also be training your brain to highlight subtle differences for you, so that when you make a mistake, you notice, and can correct it immediately.

 Naturally, this skill will also help you more quickly spot and correct bugs in other people's code that you have to upgrade and maintain.